civicrm/civicrm-user-guide/docs/contributions/online-contributions.md

     You can then preview your selection(s), edit an existing profile, copy an existing profile or create a new profile.
     When you edit or create a new profile you will use the profile drag and drop interface pictured here.
-You may
+You may click the pencil icon to edit the profile name, public title, and pre- and post-form help text.
     ![screenshot](../img/Contribution-page-edit-profile.png)

     !!! warning